-This report on annual performance is also presented to this group, the respective Executive Management Teams of SSSC, the SSSC Audit and Assurance Committee and SSSC Council.
-We will incorporate feedback from this report into the 2021/22 procurement action plan as required.
+This report on annual performance is also presented to this group, the Executive Management Team and the SSSC Audit and Assurance Committee.
+We will incorporate feedback from this report into the 2023/24 procurement action plan as required.

 Outwith the above, we report any areas of concern to the relevant management team as they occur.